deandevio/mid-project/README.md

 ## How to use this app

-After doing "npm install" or "yarn install" to install the project dependencies, create a .env file in the root directory
+After doing "npm install" or "yarn install" in order to install the project dependencies, create a .env file in the root directory

 The file should have 2 environment virables: